 The processor core is based on the architecture of Infineon's TriCore processor.
 It is extended by the ability of simultaneous multithreading.
 An internal real-time scheduler should fulfill the hard real-time requirements of a number of threads.
 The hardware scheduler hides the boundaries of software and hardware threads.
 It selects several threads out of the systems thread list which will be executed within the multithreaded pipeline.
 Thread swapping is done automatically without software support, i.e. without software overhead.
 A powerful scheduling scheme enables thread scheduling similar to the Guaranteed Percentage (GP) scheduling (see Komodo project) in combination with the Least Laxity First (LLF) scheduling.

 A HiPEAC funded cooperation of the Universities of Augsburg and Delft explores the potentials and problems when combining a multithreaded processor core with reconfigurable hardware within an embedded SoC.
 The cooperation already resulted in an interface design and System-C implementation that combines the simultaneous multithreaded CAR-SoC processor (called CAR-Core) developed at University of Augsburg with the reconfiguration unit of the MOLEN processor developed at University of Delft.
 Simulations showed a three-fold speedup on an MJPEG application over the pure software-based execution.
-The details of the developed interface can be seen in the papers in the Publications section.

 Because the CAR-SoC is designed for embedded and ubiquitous systems, an extremely small software kernel is required.
 We just implement a new system architecture following the mirco-kernel proncipals.
 The kernel is only responsible for memory and thread management, i.e. thread creation, termination and synchronization.
 Scheduling is done by the CarCore processor.
 Additionally, the system kernel is able to link together several libraries and applications.
 One of these libraries/applications will be the CAR-SoC middleware, which will offer more powerful system functions.